 Must-have accessories for winter hiking and backpacking

 You’ll need a few extras to make any frigid excursion great.
 Don’t forget to bring these with you…

 - Cliganic Organic Lip Balm Set: chemical-free made with natural ingredients, USDA organic, made in the USA, and cruelty-free.
 A win-win-win-win!
 Keep your lips from getting dry and cracked by Old Man Winter.

 - Want to make some soup, hot cocoa, or oatmeal out on the trail?
-A warm-up snack can be a great way to rest.
-Make sure you bring your Jetboil Zip camping stove for easy on-the-go cooking.
+Your friends will thank you!
+A warm-up snack can be a great way to rest without letting your body temperature drop.
+My favorite Jetboil Zip camping stove makes cooking on the trail a breeze.

-- Keep your electronics dry with a Sea to Summit Dry Sack.
+- Keep your electronics dry with a Sea to Summit Dry Bag.
 Perfectly waterproof, durable, and built for adventure.

 - Sunglasses!
 Goodr’s OG Sunglasses are the way to go.
 Inexpensive, polarized glasses favored by runners, hikers, and travelers.

 - My winter hiking outfit always includes 2 pairs of gloves: a thin base layer pair of running gloves and my main pair.
 For my base layer, I like these running gloves from New Balance.
 For my main pair, I use a pair similar to these from The North Face.
 I might bring a third pair of gloves if the hike is long or the weather is bad.
 Or if I’m with someone less experienced (I’ve donated gloves to another hiker before).
 In short, use layering for gloves and bring an extra pair.
 You won’t regret warm, dry, comfortable hands!